RohitRathore1/sdcore-operator/README.md

 This will run the operator on your local machine, connecting to the cluster configured in your current kubeconfig.

-#### 4. Deploy a Test UPF or SMF
+#### 4. Deploy a Test Network Function

-Apply the example UPF or SMF NFDeployment:
+Apply the example NFDeployment for the desired network function:

 ```sh
 # To deploy a UPF